 Brinjal (Solanum melongena L.) is an important traditional vegetable crop in many tropical, subtropical and Mediterranean countries.
 Brinjal also known as aubergine, guinea squash or eggplant is an economically valuable crop grown worldwide.
 Brinjal belongs to the family Solanaceae.
 There are 3 main botanical varieties under the species melongena (Choudhary, 1976).
 The unripe brinjal fruit is commonly eaten as a cooked vegetable in diverse preparations and its dried shoots serve as a fuel source in rural areas.
 With low calorie and fat content it is primarily composed of water, protein, fiber, and carbohydrates.
 Brinjal is a valuable reservoir of minerals and vitamins containing a high concentration of total water-soluble sugars, free-reducing sugars and amide protein among other essential nutrients (Bajaj et al., 1979).
 The bitterness in brinjal arise from the presence of glycoalkaloids which are widespread in plants of the Solanaceae family (Bajaj et al., 1981).
 It also contains β-carotene (34 mg), riboflavin (0.05 mg), thiamine (0.05 mg), niacine (0.5 mg) and ascorbic acid (0.9 mg) per 100 g of fruit.
 India is a hub for the diverse varieties of brinjal and it recommended for patients with diabetes, asthma, cholera, and bronchitis.
 (Praneetha, 2018).
 As per the report brinjal fruit contains moisture 92.7g, protein 1.4g, minerals 0.3g, fiber 1.3g, carbohydrate 4.0g, oxalic acid 18mg, phosphorus 47mg, iron 0.9mg, vitamin C 10mg, (Palia et al., 2021 ).

 Brinjal can be grown throughout the year but it thrives best during the winter season.
-A daily mean temperature of 13 to 21 °C is most favourable for better growth and yield of brinjal.
+A daily mean temperature of 13 to 21 °C is most favorable for better growth and yield of brinjal.
 Brinjal seeds germinate well at 25°C. The optimum temperature range for fruit set in brinjal is 18-21°C (Santhiya et al., 2019).
 To attain a substantial crop output it is essential to ensure a sufficient water source throughout the cultivation period.
 The initial phase of the flowering stage is particularly susceptible to water scarcity and optimal yields are achieved through comprehensive irrigation.
-In general, nearly maximum yields are obtained when irrigation is applied to ensure ample water supply during both the flowering and fruit formation stages.(Amiri et al., 2012).
-Crop evapotranspiration (ETc) is computed based on the crop coefficient (Kc) values concerning the evapotranspiration (ETo) as a fundamental measure.
-(Doorenbos and Pruitt, 1975).
+In general, nearly maximum yields are obtained when irrigation is applied to ensure ample water supply during both the flowering and fruit formation stages (Amiri et al., 2012).
+Crop evapotranspiration (ETc) is computed based on the crop coefficient (Kc) values concerning the evapotranspiration (ETo) as a fundamental measure (Doorenbos and Pruitt, 1975).
 Tyagi et al. (2000) established crop coefficients specific to wheat and maize by analyzing ETc measurements and weather data in Karnal.
 Precision in water application considering the accurate amount and timing is crucial for scheduling irrigations to fulfill the water use demands of crops and achieve optimal crop production.
-The estimation of crop water requirements (ETc) stands as a key element in the planning, design and operation of irrigation systems.
-(Rowshon et al.,2013).
-Top of FormThe efficient utilization of water is crucial due to the diminishing water resources and growing food demands, whether in rainfed or irrigated agriculture.
+The estimation of crop water requirements (ETc) stands as a key element in the planning, design and operation of irrigation systems (Rowshon et al.,2013).
+The efficient utilization of water is crucial due to the diminishing water resources and growing food demands, whether in rainfed or irrigated agriculture.
 Regulated deficit irrigation proves to be a method that conserves water while still ensuring satisfactory crop yields.
 Models serve as valuable tools in identifying practical approaches to optimize crop growth when facing water scarcity.

-2. Materials and methodsTop of Form
+2. Materials and methods

 2.1 Study area